AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

 When choosing a preset, you should know your audience as well as your source footage.
 What do you know about your customer?
 How are they watching the video — with a computer monitor or a mobile device?

 What resolution is your video?
-If you choose a preset that is larger than the original, you may get a blurry/ pixilated video.
+If you choose a preset that is larger than the original, you may get a blurry/pixelated video.
 It is okay if your video is larger than the preset, but do not choose a preset larger than your source video.

 What is its aspect ratio?
 If you see black bars around the converted video, then you chose the wrong aspect ratio.
 Dynamic Media Classic cannot auto-detect these settings because it would first have to examine the file before upload.